 Student Senate proposed another $2.00 increase to student fees that would be used to help bring child care to campus.
 However, MnSCU’s Board of Trustees did not approve this proposal.
 “There is something in the MnSCU rules that says we can’t charge everyone for child care services,” said Wermerskirchen.

-Malhotra said the administration agrees with the need for child care on campus, but that more research needs to be done before finalizing a proposal to the Board of Trustees.
+Malhotra said the administration agrees with the need for child care on campus but that more research needs to be done before finalizing a proposal to the Board of Trustees.

 Photo Caption: